telerik/ajax-docs/controls/htmlchart/functionality/axes/date-axis-base-unit-steps.md

 A further decrease of the **MaxDateGroups** property to 8 will trigger the chart to select a higher value of 6 for the **BaseUnitStep** property (**Figure 3.3**).
 The current "Months" **BaseUnit** will be preserved.

 >caption Figure 3.3: Setting MaxDateGroups to 8 forces selects a higher BaseUnitStep of 6 and keeps the current "Months" BaseUnit.
+(COMMENT: I think "forces selects" is wrong.
+Please modify.)

 ![AutoBaseUnitSteps-months-groups8](images/AutoBaseUnitSteps-months-groups8.png)

->note If there isn't an exact BaseUnitStep value defined that satisfies MaxDateGroups, the chart will round it to the closet value.
+>note If there isn't an exact BaseUnitStep value defined that satisfies MaxDateGroups, the chart will round it to the closest value.

 ## See Also